danielvici/Vanilla-Plus/README.md

 ## Info:
 This modpack is not finished yet and new mods/ressourcepacks/shaders will be added.
 If you have any problems please report them to us under "Issues" and for mod suggestions under "Pull Requests".
 If you don't want your mod to be part of the modpack then contact us here: contact_glxy@proton.me.
 If you have other concerns do not hesitate to contact us.

+## Disclaimer:

+All mods, shaders or resource packs belong to the creators of the mods (See here) and not to me.
+Please do not indicate that you own this modpack or the resources that go with it.
+If you have any questions or other concerns, please contact contact_glxy@proton.me .